lter/lterpalettefinder/README.md

 palettes derived from photos at LTER sites.
 This allows users to create beautiful graphics that have close visual ties to photos from the places where data were collected.
-This package also allows users to generate their own palettes from any photo (.PNG only) if the current palettes in the function do not meet their needs.
+This package also allows users to generate their own palettes from any photo (PNG, JPEG, TIFF, and HEIC only) if the current palettes in the function do not meet their needs.

 ## Installation